Please view the Graduate School PowerPoint presentation and pay special attention to the financial aid related matters.

 - Students MUST take the general GRE and these scores must be acceptable by the department before progression will be allowed into the graduate program.
 Typically, this means that student should strive for a quantitative score of 75 percentile or better, a verbal score of 50 percentile or better, and written score of 3.0 or better.

 - Students will have the choice of course-work only or coursework plus thesis option for the Masters degree.
 A thesis option requires the agreement of a faculty advisor and the degree may take longer for completion.
-See the graduate degree page for Chemical Engineering or Biomedical Engineering for course worksheets and other requirements..
+See the graduate degree page for Chemical Engineering for course worksheets and other requirements..

 - Accelerated degree students should apply for BS prior to obtaining the master's degrees once the graduation requirements for the BS have been met.
 The progression form to change to graduate status should be done at least 1 year prior to graduation with the masters degree.